Crassula rupestris (Crassula Baby Necklace) Indoor Care, Propagation & Common Problems

 Watering

-Water Crassula rupestris deeply during the growing season and allow the soil to dry out between waterings to avoid rotting.
+Water Crassula rupestris deeply in spring and summer and allow the soil to dry out between waterings.
+Take care not to overwater to avoid rotting, yellowing and leaf drop.

-Reduce the amount and frequency of watering in the cold period as growth is minimal at this time, thus, the plant does not need much water.
+Reduce the amount and frequency of watering in fall and winter since growth is minimal at this time, thus, the plant does not need much water.
+Do not allow the soil to dry out completely to prevent wilting, drooping, yellowing and leaf loss.

-Crassula rupestris prefers an average warmth of 16-250C during the growing season and a minimum of 40C in the cold season.
+Crassula rupestris prefers an average warmth of 16-250C in spring and summer and a minimum of 40C in fall and winter.

-Keep the plant away from frost and cold drafts like breezy doors and windows, air conditioning units among others as they can cause the death of the plant.
+Keep the plant away from drafts coming from breezy doors and windows, AC units, heat sources, hot air vents among others as they can cause stunted growth, leaf loss and death of the plant.

 Potting Soil

 The best soil for Crassula rupestris should be coarse, low in organic matter and one that drains easily to prevent it from getting soggy.
-The soil should be loose enough to allow water to drain out easily Cactus and succulents soils are ideal.
+The soil should be loose enough to allow water to drain out easily.
+Most Cactus and succulents mixes are ideal.

 Fertilizer